ntriel/hgtmh/README.md

-# Helinanas Guide to Monster Hunting harvesting Module for FoundryVTT
+# Heliana's Guide To Monster Hunting harvesting Module for FoundryVTT
 This module adds the capability to request rolls for harvesting a creature.

 # How to use